 Stay with the Vibe of the Music

-8 Tips What to Wear to an Outdoor Concert for Comfort and Style
+8 Tips What to Wear to an Outdoor Concert to Look Stylish

-- Thus, first thing, check the weather forecast as this will be decisive whether to dress for rain or sun.
+- Check the weather forecast because the weather will be decisive whether to dress for rain or sun.

-- In the case of rain, go for wellies or rain booties when the temperatures are below 70F (20oC).
-If they are above, flip flops will do the trick.
-In the case of sun shine, go for canvas sneakers, flat strappy sandals, ballet flats, flat gladiators, or flat booties that match the vibe of your outfit.
+- In the case of rain, go for wellies or rain booties and flip flops at temperatures below and above 70F (20oC), respectively.
+In the case of sunshine, go for canvas sneakers, flat strappy sandals, ballet flats, flat gladiators, or flat booties that match the vibe of your outfit.

 - Wear a hat to keep the Sun out of your face (wrinkle and age-spot alert!).
-It is not only practical, but also ups your look style wise when it matches the vibe of your outfit.
-There are many options (e.g. floppy Bohemian hats, felt western style, Panama hats, wide-brim straw hats).
+It is not only practical, but also ups your look style wise when it matches the vibe of your outfit (e.g., floppy Bohemian hats, felt western style, Panama hats, wide-brim straw hats).

-- Sun cream and a hat are must-haves, no matter what.
+- Sun cream and sun-protective clothes are Must-haves.
 Even the diffuse radiation in the shadow may cause a sunburn.
-Who needs that?!

 - Go for a cross-body mini-bag or a belt bag.
-Everything large will just jump up and down when you dance and you end up with bruises all over your body.
-A rucksack is risky when it is too large for the same reasons, and moreover it may hit everyone behind you and to your side when you turn around.
-You are namely not used to moving with a hump like the Hunchback of Notre Dame.
+Everything large will just jump up and down when you dance and you end up with bruises.
+Avoid a rucksack for the same reasons.
+Moreover, you risk to hit everyone behind you or when you turn around.

 Here some cute outdoor concert outfit ideas.
 See further Bohemian Style at the link.

 A blue or white T-shirt with a printed wide cotton scarf in another print but matching colors that will serve as cover-up when it gets chilly.
-A wide-brim straw or floppy hat and long pendant necklace with belt bag add style.
+Then add a wide-brim straw or floppy hat, pendant necklace and belt bag for style.

 Rock’n Roll Attire